 “I see my progress in HIIT workouts – more reps, shorter time, higher weights – and in my experience I would say that this form of working out is the most effective as long as you don’t do ultra-races,” says Jonsson.
 “Intervals are the absolute best way to build up the highest level of performance and speed, learn to control and lower heart rate and to let the body feel high heart rates and pain so the next time you are used to it and don’t collapse.”

 Proponents of this rapid-fire style of training are not only drawn to its results, but also its convenience factor.
-HIIT workouts rarely require any equipment, and its shorter nature is valuable for people who are always busy and on the go.
+HIIT workouts rarely require any equipment and their shorter nature is valuable for people who are always busy and on the go.

 Due to the stress HIIT puts on the body, Jonsson recommends limiting yourself to only one to two HIIT workouts a week – intervals, CrossFit, sprints or workouts with high heart rate and little rest.
 He often pairs a HIIT workout with a weight training session in the gym.

 “I monitor my heart rate and heart rate zones during a HIIT workout, and for me, I would say I stay somewhere over 160 bpm with a max around 187 bpm and then I will hit the wall within seconds,” says Jonsson.
-“I always use my Vantage V so just with a quick look I can know my state.”
+“I always use a sports watch with HR so just with a quick look I can check my state.”

-Between steady-state cardio and HIIT, which is better?
+HIIT VS. steady-state cardio – which is better?

 Both steady-state cardio and HIIT have their rightful place in any training regimen.
 Of course, knowing when to use each is highly dependent on your fitness goals and current physical ability.

-I love HIIT, it’s effective and rapid, but when it comes to things like lifting heavy, having a high heart rate isn’t the best.
+When it comes to heavy lifting, having a high heart rate isn’t the best.